School Nurse/Clinic

 Medication kept in clinic:

 Any over the counter medication (Tylenol, Ibuprofen, Midol, etc) to be administered at school should be brought in a new unopened container by the parent or student with the completed and signed Medication Authorization form.
-A separate medication authorization form is required for EACH medication brought to school by the parent.
+This form has been updated and is now 2 pages.
+If you have more than one medication that you would like your student to have in the clinic you can put additional medications on the 2nd sheet.
 Prescription medication must be in its original prescription bottle with the original label attached and brought in by the parent, with a completed form and any doctor instructions.
-We do not keep any “stock” medication in the clinic to give to students.
+If your student will be carrying medication with them that has been prescribed by their doctor (Epi-Pen, Insulin, etc), please have your doctor complete the appropriate health care plan.
+In addition to the health care plan, parents are to fill out the Self Carry/Administration Form and return with the health care plan to the clinic. .

 Individual Health Care Plans